Jeff Perry Lab

 Dr. Perry is the structural biologist and biochemist in the Department of Molecular Diagnostics and Experimental Therapeutics at City of Hope.

-Jenna Xu is a Ph.D. student in the Cellular, Molecular and Developmental Biology Department at the University of California, Riverside.
+Jenna Xu is a Ph.D. candidate in the Cellular, Molecular and Developmental Biology Department at the University of California, Riverside.
 She is performing her Ph.D. research at City of Hope, under the guidance of Dr. Perry.
 Xu graduated from California State University, Los Angeles with a M.S. degree in Biological Science.

 Her research interests focus on using early-stage structure-based drug discovery approaches--which includes macromolecular crystallography and biochemistry studies--to target cancer-related proteins.